José Luis Aguilar López-Barajas, Ph.D.

 Membership in domestic and foreign professional societies and scientific councils

-REIECO (Network of Researchers of East Central Europe), University Complutense of Madrid (since 2021)
+Member of the REIECO (Network of Researchers of East Central Europe), University Complutense of Madrid (since 2021)